Ultimate List of 7 Cheapest Places to Live in Southern California

 Brawley is a town located in the southern part of California's Imperial County.
 Known for its strong agricultural economy, Brawley relies heavily on year-round farming and is considered one of the most productive agricultural regions in the United States.

-In terms of housing, Brawley has an average home price of $330,000 for a single-family home as of February 2023, making it one of the cheapest places in Southern California.
-The town offers a range of housing options, from historic homes to newer developments.
+Brawley's average single-family home price is around $380,000, making it one of the cheapest places in Southern California.
+The town offers a range of affordable housing options, from historic buildings to newer developments.

-Despite its small size, Brawley offers a vibrant community with a variety of local events and attractions.
-It is a two-hour drive from San Diego, and the Brawley price range is far lower than the San Diego cost of living.
+Despite its small size, Brawley offers a vibrant community with a variety of local events and attractions, as well as national parks nearby for recreation and weekend adventures.
+It is a two-hour drive from San Diego County, and the Brawley price range is far lower than the San Diego cost of living.

 2. Adelanto

-Adelanto is a small town located in San Bernardino County, California, with a population of around 36,000 residents.
+Adelanto is a small town located in San Bernardino County, California, with a population of around 36,000 residents and a very low crime rate.
 The town is known for its affordable housing and relatively low cost of living compared to other cities in Southern California.

-In March 2023, the median home price in Adelanto was around $360,000, significantly lower than many other cities in the area.
+In 2024, the median home price in Adelanto is around $380,000 – significantly lower than many other cities in the area.
 In terms of utilities, Adelanto's costs are lower than many places in California but higher than the national average.
 This makes Adelanto a popular destination for those looking to own a home in Southern California without breaking the bank.

 The town is located approximately 2 hours from downtown Los Angeles, making it a popular commuter town for those working in the city.
-Additionally, the town is located near popular destinations like the Mojave National Preserve and Big Bear Lake.
+Additionally, it's located near popular destinations like the Mojave National Preserve and Big Bear Lake - ideal for weekend getaways.
 Overall, Adelanto offers affordable living in a scenic desert setting.

 3. Oxnard

 Most neighborhoods in Oxnard have a median home price of around $520,000, which is considered cheap for a coastal town in Southern California.
 This makes Oxnard an attractive option for those looking to live near the beach without paying the high prices of other coastal cities in the region.
-The city's proximity to Los Angeles and Thousand Oaks makes it a convenient location for those commuting to work.
+The city's proximity to Los Angeles and Thousand Oaks makes it a convenient location for those commuting to work, as well as college students.

 Oxnard is also known for its diverse population, which includes a large Latino community.
 This diversity is reflected in the city's culinary scene, which features a variety of Mexican and Central American cuisine.
-Overall, this small town is an excellent option for those looking for a coastal lifestyle at a more affordable price point.
+Overall, this small town is a rural beauty and an excellent option for those looking for a coastal lifestyle at a more affordable price point.

 4. San Pedro

 San Pedro is a coastal community at the southern end of the Palos Verdes Peninsula.
 It's known for its historic architecture, diverse population, and bustling port.
-This means that is is not a regular candidate for this list.
-Its median home price is around $750K, which is much higher than in other towns on this list.
+This means that it's not a regular candidate for this list.
+Its median home price is around $750Kwhich is much higher than in other towns on this list.

 However, if you take into consideration the proximity to downtown LA and that it has lower food prices than most of the US, San Pedro is an affordable, family-friendly place.
 Not to mention that this coastal community has an abundance of exciting amenities, such as Cabrillo Marine Aquarium and Battleship USS Iowa Museum.